Content 1100 styling change to allow custom header

 literacy

-Oli de Botton / Chief Executive of the Careers & Enterprise Company
+Oli de Botton / Chief Executive, Careers & Enterprise Company

 literacy

 Foundational skills like literacy and numeracy and early years language are fundamental to young peoples’ future success and ensuring there’s a diverse and empowered workforce of the future.
-Yet, in the UK, approximately half the adult population have the numeracy ability of a primary school child1 and over three-quarters of a million children do not have access to books.2
+Yet, in the UK, 49% of adults were reluctant to engage with numbers.
+National Literacy Trust (NLT) research has found that one in twelve children do not have access to a book in their home2.

 Literacy

-Together, KPMG and the National Literacy Trust (NLT) founded the award-winning Vision for Literacy Business Pledge in 2015, to champion much needed change.
-In 2023, 97 businesses have now publicly committed to help close the nation’s literacy gap and boost social mobility.
+Together, KPMG and the NLT founded the award-winning Vision for Literacy Business Pledge in 2015, to champion much needed change.
+In 2024, 109 businesses joined the Pledge, publicly committing to helping to close the nation’s literacy gap and boost social mobility.

 Eden